Brewing Lambic: Difference between revisions

 ===Initial Fermentation===

 The wort is transferred via hose into the barrels through the top bung hole.
 Barrels are completely filled and loosely capped with a silicon or wooden cork.
 In some cases a tubing system will serve as an overflow into buckets for when initial fermentation begins; making it easier to clean up after the barrels.
 Fermentation will typically occur within a few days, but can take up to a couple of weeks to begin.
-Factors involving that can affect when fermentation begins include the temperatures during inoculation or the temperatures during those first few days in the barrel.
+Factors that can affect when fermentation begins include the temperatures during inoculation or the temperatures during those first few days in the barrel.
 Organisms work more quickly at higher temperatures.

 ===Resting===